rajinder985/ThreePLGrouping/README.md

   ## Tool, Features and design pattern Used:

- VS 2017
+ VS 2017,
- xUnit
+ xUnit,
- Swagger UI for the API documentation.
+ Swagger UI for the API documentation,
- Dependency Injection
+ Dependency Injection,
  Solid Principle